-From writer / director Peter Landesman, The Silent Man stars Liam Neeson, Diane Lane, Kate Walsh and Michael C. Hall.
+From writer / director Peter Landesman, The Silent Man (New Title – Mark Felt: The Man Who Brought Down the White House) stars Liam Neeson, Diane Lane, Kate Walsh and Michael C. Hall.
 It’s the true story of Mark Felt, a man who under the name “Deep Throat” helped journalists Bob Woodward and Carl Bernstein uncover the Watergate scandal in 1974…

 Before this trailer, I knew nothing about The Silent Man and the people / incidents it’s based on.
 After Neeson’s engaging monologue, I sure hope that the film’s dialogue will be great.
 Neeson’s words actually took me back to how much I loved the dinner table scene in the first teaser trailer for Black Mass (2015).
 The memories!